How to Read and Write in Malayalam: A Step-by-Step Guide

 3. Combine Vowels and Consonants

 Malayalam uses vowel signs (diacritics) attached to consonants to form syllables.
-For example:
+This is a crucial step to move beyond individual letters.

 Step 2: Build Your Vocabulary